Post Reservation Disclosure - Finalize Your Reservation

 PAYMENT / GROUP / STUDENT DISCOUNTS

 We accept MasterCard, Visa.
 Discover, or cash, (no checks).
 We do not accept American Express.
-Any student, military, public service or group rates are based on a cash sale only.
+Any student, military, Police Officers and Firefighters or group rates are based on a cash sale only.
 In addition, any student, military, or public service discounts must be accompanied by appropriate ID.
 Please refer to our pricing policy page for current rates.

 We require at least a 48 hour notice to cancel a reservation or to delete someone in your group.
 Groups of 8 or more we require at least a one week notice.
 If you cancel or delete anyone after these times there will be a charge of $100.00 per person for a late cancellation fee.